dullroar/ten-steps-to-linux-survival/Step06.md

 * **`:`** - tells `vi` a special command is coming.

 * **`0,$`** - specifies a line range, in this case from the first (`0` - zero-relative) line to last (`$`) line in the file.
-You can of course use other lines numbers to restrict the range, and there are other ways to create ranges as well (see about marking lines, below).
+You can of course use other line numbers to restrict the range, and there are other ways to create ranges as well (see about marking lines, below).

 * **`s`** - substitute (change) command.